GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

 "Nobody knows how this is going to play out," said Ed Clissold, chief U.S. strategist at Ned Davis Research.
 "There are going to be some nasty headlines in the next few weeks about people in various countries, including the United States, getting coronavirus," he said.

-Companies will issue profit warnings and some economic data will look scary, Clissold said, suggesting the market has not found a bottom yet.
-Ned Davis examined previous global health scares since 2002, which registered a far lower gauge of investor sentiment, he said.
+Companies will issue profit warnings and some economic data will look scary, Clissold said, suggesting that despite the rally on Monday the market has not found a bottom yet.
+A Ned Davis examination of previous global health scares since 2002 showed a far lower gauge of investor sentiment, he said.
 An average reading was about 13, and the coronavirus reading is only 27, he said.

 The epidemic, which began in the Chinese province of Hubei, has killed 3,000 people worldwide as authorities race to contain infections in Japan, Iran, Italy, South Korea and the United States.
-Gold rose after last week suffering its largest daily fall in nearly seven years.
+Gold rose.
+The precious metals market was routed by traders liquidating their positions during a sell-off across global markets on Friday, when gold fell as much as 4.5%.

+U.S. gold futures settled 1.8% higher at $1,594.80.
+Oil rose after six sessions of losses for both crude benchmarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)